Are you a current student? For the programme of this academic year, check the course guide.

 Admission and application

 To apply for admission to the Dual Degree Programme, you first have to apply to the programme at the University of Glasgow.
-This can be done by following the application procedure.
-During your first year, you can apply for the Global Political Economy specialisation at Radboud University, more information about this can be found on the Admission and application page.
+This can be done by following the steps which are explained here.
+During your first year, you can apply for the International Political Economy specialisation, more information about this application procedure can be found here.

 Students pay tuition fees to each partner.
 Students from outside the UK, who apply for the two year collaborative programme, will be eligible for a partial tuition fee scholarship on the international tuition fee when they are at the University of Glasgow.
-If the student later decides not to go to Radboud University in the second year they will be required to pay the remaining international tuition fees in order to complete their Glasgow Degree.
+If later they decide not to go to Radboud in the second year then the student will be required to pay the remaining international tuition fees to be able to complete the Glasgow degree.
+At Radboud, in year 2, University of Glasgow undergraduate alumni from outside the EU/EEA, on the two year collaborative programme, will be eligible for a partial tuition fee scholarship on Radboud international tuition fees.

 Year 1 Glasgow:

-UK students pay the home fees, Non-UK students pay international fees minus 40%, which is covered by the partial tuition fee scholarship.
-Please find more information on the University of Glasgow’s tuition fee page.
+UK students = home fees, Non-UK = international fees minus 40%, which constitutes the partial tuition fee scholarship.
+Here you will find more information.

 Year 2 Radboud:

-Glasgow undergraduate alumni pay the institutional fees minus 40%, which is covered by the partial tuition fee scholarship.
+Glasgow undergraduate alumni = institutional fees minus 40%, which constitutes the partial tuition fee scholarship.

-Should you have any questions about this dual degree and/or your eligibility please contact us via master [at] fm.ru.nl (master[at]fm[dot]ru[dot]nl).
+Should you have any questions and have international previous education, please be in contact with our international admissions officer via master [at] fm.ru.nl (master[at]fm[dot]ru[dot]nl).